The Token Company · February 2026

 One of the biggest token consumers globally improved quality by removing context bloat

 Processing 193,000,000,000 tokens per month, Pax Historia set out to cut costs with bear-1.1 compression.
-Instead, they discovered it also improved user preference — and lifted purchase amounts by 5%.
+Compression also improved user preference and lifted purchase amounts by 5%.

 The story